masasam/emacs-easy-hugo/README.md

 I created my blog in google compute engine.
 Check if rsync is installed on the server.

-Write at ~/.ssh/config on your laptop or desktop
+Write at ~/.ssh/config on your laptop or desktop.

 	 Host blogdomain
 		 HostName "Your server's IP"